-Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the 3 safeguarding partners.
+Safeguarding is everyone's responsibility.
+This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of Northamptonshire Safeguarding Children Partnership.
 Our policy and procedures also apply to extended school and off-site activities.